 The upper right corner shows you the EPA’s estimated fuel economy as well as other data such as how many gallons the car is expected to use per mile as well as annual fuel cost estimates and a greenhouse gas rating.

-Electrified cars, such as plug-in hybrids and EVs, display separate data to provide an estimate of how much it will cost to charge, what the vehicle’s miles per gallon equivalent (MPGe) is, estimated charging times and more.
+Hybrids and electric vehicles display separate data to provide an estimate of how much it will cost to charge, what the vehicle’s miles per gallon equivalent (MPGe) is, estimated charging times and more.

 It’s important to note that any figure in the fuel economy and environment section is an estimate based on a barrage of EPA tests that may not be achievable for some drivers.

-If the car has been crash-tested by the National Highway Traffic Safety Administration (NHTSA), its ratings will be listed on the window sticker.
 Use these figures to compare cars, but also note that more detailed information is available on the NHTSA’s website.
-Additionally, the Insurance Institute for Highway Safety testing, which is insurance industry-funded and generally considered more comprehensive than that employed by the federal government, is not noted on window stickers.
+Additionally, the Insurance Institute for Highway Safety testing, does not get noted on window stickers.
+Experts consider the insurance industry-funded tests more stringent than those employed by the federal government.